The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Introduction

 \subsection{Our Contributions}

 The models and network performance metric for this work are elaborated as follows.
 The mmWave network is assumed to be deployed in a Manhattan-type urban region.
 As mentioned, the existing spatial blockage models, including the Boolean model \cite{bai2014analysis} and the Poisson-line model \cite{baccelli2015correlated}, are unsuitable.
-Thus the buildings are modeled using a random regular lattice, which partitions the plane into square sites for measuring the building size.
+Thus the buildings are modeled using a random regular lattice, where the plane is partitioned into uniform square sites with the size representing the building size.
 The buildings are overlaid with Poisson distributed BSs.
 We consider both single-tier and multi-tier BSs, modeled as a single PPP and multiple independent PPPs, respectively.
 The analysis focuses on a typical outdoor user at the origin while the extension of the results to a randomly located user is discussed.
-Then the network performance is measured by the \emph{connectivity probability} and defined as the probability that the typical user is within the transmission range of at least one BS and furthermore they are connected by a LoS (unblocked by buildings).
-Interference is omitted in the analysis for simplicity, which can be justified by the fact that blockage and sharp beamforming enabled by mmWave jointly suppress interference and cause mmWave networks to usually operate in the noise-limited regime \cite{andrews2014will}.
+Then the network performance is measured by the \emph{connectivity probability} which is defined as the probability that the typical user is within the transmission range of at least one BS and furthermore they are connected by a LoS (unblocked by buildings).
+Interference is omitted in the analysis for simplicity, which can be justified by the fact that blockage and directional beamforming enabled by mmWave jointly suppress interference and enable the operation of mmWave networks in the noise-limited (i.e., power-limited)\footnote{In next-generation ultra-dense mmWave networks, a user can be exposed to a few unblocked strong interferers.
+The current analysis on the distribution of unblocked BSs for the typical user can be extended to analyze unblocked interferers, thereby investigating interference in network connectivity analysis.} regime \cite{andrews2014will, RAP20131, Andrews:2016aa, rappaport2013millimeter}.
 One can see that the connectivity probability depends on both the distributions of the buildings and BSs.
 By jointly applying the theories of random lattice and stochastic geometry, bounds on the connectivity probability are derived in closed form.